7RU7H/Shadow/README.md

 Seperate Binary like Msfvenom
 With logging to automate, help with reporting to make manual

-The Main Binary

-Checks if its base64/gzip -> convert that and/or convert malformed generated cmd string to regular argparser, then inits argparser stuff
+The Main Binary - Checks if its base64/gzip -> convert that and/or convert malformed generated cmd string to regular argparser, then inits argparser stuff

 ## No Cert Handling

 For file transfer chunking and other encrypting and streaming data inside the above.
 Key are generated on attacker machine.
 TO Evade hardware monitoring of cryptographic parts of CPU, simple copy and pasting the hash into the command will do for now...Other than creating a shell with a process to then enter the key - I cant think of anything, but that is on the future feature creep list, as this way out of my depth atm

+## Issues
+Hacking Go to like a malware dev to make the binaries small or somehow invent some sort of (or copy more like) drip feeding process that is similar to staged payload but more packet stealthy and bootstrapping.

+## Author Notes
 Tried out github copilot to speed up and revise my golang a bit if that is a problem, I apologise to poor copilot being dragged through dealing with me learning.
 Quite happy to have help and help managing anything, accepting additions and very willing to take a backseat to anyone wants to replace/join the copilot on pedestal of cringe.
 Willing to end using copilot if a majority vote of anything greater than one decides against me, but for now I just want something that works.

-Inspired and refactored from old versions of go netcat clones on github [go-netcat](https://github.com/vfedoroff/go-netcat/blob/master/main.go), [go-nc](https://github.com/opencoff/go-nc/blob/master/gonc.go) and [gocat](https://github.com/sumup-oss/gocat).
-Wanted to add more functionality like socat encryption and easy ncat file transfers, but in golang where the it can be ran on anything.

-Early Days, having way too much fun with Copilot.

-Issues
-Hacking Go to like a malware dev to make the binaries small or somehow invent some sort of (or copy more like) drip feeding process that is similar to staged payload but more packet stealthy and bootstrapping.
+May get it if I can afford the time and money after OSCP first.
+Early Days, had way too much fun with Copilot, just for autocomplete around half of what wanted and not lot of what I did not want, but it would be nice to have Ghost in the shell cyborg typing hands for justt the speed of typing

 ## Future Feature Creep to stop me getting way out of my depth

 Process hollowing - for shell to enter hash to evade IDS string matching with hashes on its own Database being a possible simple blueteam mitigation
 Payload injection